duckietown/course-CRA/modules/localization/docs/03-exercises/02_sensor_fusion_localization.md

 #### Apriltag localization package {#exercise:apriltag_localization}

-In this package you'll have to place a node that subscribes to `/camera_node/image/compressed` and publishes a `TransformStamped` message with the following properties: `frame_id: map`, `child_frame_id: at_baselink`, `stamp`: timestamp of the last image received, `transform`: a 2D pose of the robot baselink (see FIGURE for a definition of this frame).
+In this package you'll have to place a node that subscribes to `/camera_node/image/compressed` and publishes a `TransformStamped` message (if an image with a detected AApriltag has been received) with the following properties: `frame_id: map`, `child_frame_id: at_baselink`, `stamp`: timestamp of the last image received, `transform`: a 2D pose of the robot baselink (see FIGURE for a definition of this frame).
 This node will also have to broadcast the following TFs: `map`-`apriltag`, `apriltag`-`camera`, `camera`-`at_baselink`.
 Make sure that when you place the apriltag in front of the robot you get something that looks roughly like FIGURE..
 This will make it easier to fuse this pose with the pose from the encoders.

 Deliverable: